alistairmuir/CSC-beam-matlab/README.md

 Please note the three dependent subdirectories:
    - **Functions**: all proprietary functions are stored this folder.
    - **Configs**: all configuration files are stored in this folder.
-   - **Subscripts**: all subscripts called by the main scripts are stored in this folder.
+   - **Plotting Scripts**: all plotting called by the main scripts are stored in this folder, along with other scripts which can be used to analyse results manually.

 The three main scripts are described below.